hexchills/bkpass/README.md

 ## Usage
 1. You must create tomb.key and .tomb storage file (follow the instructions in tomb repo [wiki](https://github.com/dyne/Tomb/blob/master/INSTALL.md))
-2. You need to create a dotfile .megarc in home directory, with this parameters
+2. You need to create a dotfile .megarc (need for megatools) in home directory, with this parameters
 ```
 [Login]
 Username = test@hello.com